A foam roller is a circular device crafted from synthetic foam that provides massage-like benefits for stiff, painful muscles.

 9. RumbleRoller Textured Muscle Foam Roller

-What we like: If you have a bit of experience with foam rollers you’ll find this textured roller will address all your needs.
-We particularly appreciate how effective it is in dealing with muscle spasms and deep-seeded knots.
-It’s also available in several different lengths and colors.
+What we like: If you have a bit of experience with foam rollers, you’ll find this textured roller will address all your needs.
+We particularly appreciate how effective it is in dealing with muscle spasms and deep-seated knots.

-Flaws: If you are new to foam rolling this will probably be too much for you.
-As it requires an experienced hand to make proper use of it.
+Flaws: If you are new to foam rolling, this will probably be too much for you.
+That’s because it requires an experienced hand to make proper use of it.

 10. Hyperice Vyper 2.0 Vibrating Roller

 We end our list of the best foam rollers with the Vyper 2.0 Vibrating Roller from Hyperice.
-For some folks the vibrating roller is the be-all, end-all of self massage products.
+For some folks, the vibrating roller is the be-all, end-all of self-massage products.
 And we admit that there’s a lot to like here.
-The Vyper takes control and lets you simply lay back and soak in the relief and relaxation.
+The Vyper takes control and lets you lay back and soak in the relief and relaxation.

 What we like: The Hypervice Vyper 2.0 is a luxury to be sure.
 But that doesn’t prevent it from also being effective and taking some of the workload off of you.
 We like the different vibration settings, the fact that the battery is rechargeable and that the surface is very comfy and accommodating.

 Flaws: It’s expensive.
-There’s no two ways about it.
+There are no two ways about it.
 It’s also smaller than you probably think it is.

 Who Should Use a Foam Roller?

-This is a pretty easy question because the answer is ‘just about anyone’.
+The answer is ‘just about anyone’.
 Athletes intent on optimizing their performance will benefit from foam rollers.
 Recreational runners who are tired of feeling achy the day after a big run should use foam rollers to feel better.
-Weight lifters who push their muscles to failure in order to rebuild them bigger and stronger should use foam rollers.
+Weight lifters who push their muscles to failure to rebuild them bigger and stronger should use foam rollers.
 And older folks, whether they work out or not, will benefit mightily from using a foam roller to stay limber and reduce the chances of falling.

 The foam roller is not a cure for anything except sore, stiff, aching muscles.
-Like all great ideas it’s simple in concept and equally simple in practice.
-And perhaps best of all you can pick up a foam roller for about the price of a large pizza.
+Like all great ideas, it’s simple in concept and equally straightforward in practice.
+And perhaps best of all, you can pick up a foam roller for about the price of a large pizza.
 That’s really good news for many seniors who are on a fixed income and don’t have tons of money to spend on a health club membership or weekly visits from the masseuse.

 How We Ranked

-Unlike flat screen TVs or high performance automobiles choosing the best foam rollers is not a complicated process.
-There are a limited number of important things to consider and none are particularly complex or technical.
+Unlike flat-screen TVs or high-performance automobiles, choosing the best foam rollers is not a complicated process.
+There are a limited number of things to consider, and none are particularly complex or technical.

 We also examined the shape.
-Some cheapo foam rollers are not all that round or they lose their shape after just a few vigorous sessions.
-When a roller was made from gluing together two half-moon shapes (as many are) we wanted to see a perfectly matched seam all around.
-And if the roller had raised bumps those should be a consistent size with no sharp or overly hard edges.
+Some cheap foam rollers are not all that round, or they lose their shape after just a few vigorous sessions.
+If a roller was made from gluing together two half-moon shapes (as many are), we wanted to see a perfectly matched seam all around.
+And if the roller had raised bumps, those should be a consistent size with no sharp or overly hard edges.

-A foam roller is safe, effective and affordable.
-Maintaining good health can be an expensive proposition these days.
-Especially if you go the health club route.
-But even if you can afford to join a gym it’s debatable you’ll actually get your money’s worth.
+A foam roller is safe, effective, and affordable.
+Maintaining good health can be an expensive proposition these days, especially if you go the health club route.
+But even if you can afford to join a gym, it’s debatable you’ll actually get your money’s worth.
 Especially if you’re over 50, since most health club activities are geared toward a much younger set.
 Foam rollers represent an affordable way to retain flexibility.
-That in turn can make your workouts much more effective and help you avoid injuries in your everyday life as well.
-Runners, weightlifters and CrossFit fanatics will also find foam rollers to be enormously useful in speeding recovery.
+That, in turn, can make your workouts much more effective and help you avoid injuries in your everyday life.
+Runners, weightlifters, and CrossFit fanatics will also find foam rollers to be enormously useful in speeding recovery.
 Younger women too should consider using foam rollers to relieve stress and strain caused by their changing physiology (1).

 A foam roller can increase circulation.
 The fascia is a layer of tissue that encases your muscles.
-If you’ve been mostly sedentary for some time the fascia can stiffen up as a result of reduced blood circulation.
-When the fascia tightens up we often experience it as a knot in the muscle or the sense that we’ve pulled the muscle (3).
-When you work tight muscles with the foam roller you’re also working the surrounding fascia.
-This has the effect of opening the veins in the fascia and allowing blood to flow in.
+If you’ve been mostly sedentary for some time, the fascia can stiffen up as a result of reduced blood circulation.
+When the fascia tightens up, we often experience it as a knot in the muscle or the sense that we’ve pulled the muscle (3).
+When you work tight muscles with the foam roller, you’re also working the surrounding fascia.
+That has the effect of opening the veins in the fascia and promoting blood flow.
 This increased circulation causes the stiffness to subside.
-When combined with the loosening of the muscle tissue itself you’re then able to move without pain or restriction.
+When combined with the loosening of the muscle tissue itself, you’re then able to move without pain or restriction.

 A foam roller can improve your range of motion.
-The looser your muscles are the greater your range of motion.
+The looser your muscles are, the greater your range of motion.
 It’s not rocket science.
-Any time your muscles are tight and sore you simply won’t be able to execute the same type of moves you would be able to perform under normal circumstances.
-By increasing circulation and releasing knots and areas of tension your limbs return to their normal limber selves.
-If you’re unconvinced don’t use the roller after one of your workouts.
-Then, after the following workout, take out the foam roller and work your tired muscles for 20 minutes to half an hour.
-The difference will you’ll feel both immediately and the next day will likely be dramatic.
+Any time your muscles are tight and sore, you simply won’t be able to execute the same type of moves you would be able to perform under normal circumstances.
+By increasing circulation and releasing knots and areas of tension, your limbs return to their usual limber selves.
+If you’re unconvinced of the benefits, don’t use the roller after one of your workouts.
+The difference you’ll feel both immediately and the next day will likely be dramatic.

-A foam roller can reduce the appearance of cellulite in the short term. ’Reduce the appearance of’ is not the same as ‘eliminate’ or ‘cure’.
-But for some ladies who have been wrestling with cellulite for years being able to reduce its appearance, if only for a short while, is still worth it.
-Without a doubt the best way to get rid of or at least reduce the amount of cellulite in your body is to eat right and exercise regularly (6).
+A foam roller can reduce the appearance of cellulite in the short term.
+‘Reduce the appearance of’ is not the same as ‘eliminate’ or ‘cure’.
+That said, for ladies who have been wrestling with cellulite for years, being able to reduce its appearance for a while is enough.
+Without a doubt, the best way to get rid of or at least reduce the amount of cellulite in your body is to eat right and exercise regularly (6).
 In lieu of that, however, foam rollers have demonstrated the ability to smooth out areas where cellulite is typically present.
 If only for a day or so.

 Q: Are foam rollers safe?

-A: Foam rollers are considered to be generally safe for most people.
-People who experience negative side effects are usually ones who used poor form, used a roller that was too hard or too soft, or tried to use it to address a muscle tear or broken bone.
-When the right foam roller is used properly it can greatly reduce soreness after a workout, help you loosen up prior to a workout, improve circulation (7), reduce the pain of sciatica and much more.
+A: Foam rollers are considered generally safe for most people.
+People who experience negative side effects are usually ones who used poor form, used a roller that was too hard or too soft, or who tried to use it to address a muscle tear or broken bone.
+When the right foam roller is used the right way, it can greatly reduce soreness after a workout, help you loosen up prior to a workout, improve circulation (7), reduce the pain of sciatica and much more.
 The key to enjoying these benefits is taking your time and learning the most effective methods for using the device.

 Q: What are foam rollers made of?

 A: Foam rollers are typically made from one of 3 types of foam.
 Polyethylene or PE (8), ethylene vinyl acetate or EVA (9) and expanded polypropylene or EPP (10).
-PE is considered to be a good choice for beginners because it’s forgiving and relatively inexpensive.
-EVA is considered to be a step up from PE.
+PE is a good choice for beginners because it’s forgiving and relatively inexpensive.
+EVA is a step up from PE.
 It’s the most versatile of the three and produces foam rollers that range from malleable to very firm.
 EPP is considered by most to occupy the top of the roller material heap.
-While it’s almost always used to create firm foam rollers those rollers typically last a long time, don’t absorb sweat and have a smooth agreeable surface.
+While it’s almost always used to create firm foam rollers, those rollers typically last a long time, don’t absorb sweat, and have a smooth agreeable surface.